elegasoft/cipher/README.md

 If you take the simplified example above the first character would be enciphered exactly as provided, however, going forward to the "e" character and forward from there.
-Before replacing the "e" with the character in the 5th position, the cipher key would be rotated sequentially until the "H" characters was at the 0 index position.
+Before replacing the "e" with the character in the 5th position, the cipher key would be rotated sequentially until the "H" character is at the 0 index position.
 Then the character at the 5th position would be chosen.
-This would continue occurring before selecting any additional characters until the end of the string.
+The cipher would continue switching key stream and rotating them until the previous character is at the 0 index position before selecting the next character until reaching the end of the string.

 This behavior increases the complexity of deciphering with little computational effort as strings starting with different characters will yield wildly different results.